autonomouslogic/jackson-object-stream/readme.md

 Jackson does support writing JSON to files.
 This is a tiny library that simply provides the plumbing needed to do so effectively, and provides a few convenience methods at the same time.

+## License
+This library is licensed under the [MIT-0 license](https://spdx.org/licenses/MIT-0.html).